 Applications must be accompanied by a report on teaching skills no more than four pages in length, or an academic portfolio containing equivalent information as described below.

-1. Pedagogical training and teaching philosophy
+2. Pedagogical training and thinking

-4. Other teaching qualifications
+4. Other teaching merits, such as:

 The length of the teaching demonstration is 20 minutes, after which 10 minutes will be allocated for discussion.